San Francisco and Berkeley brace for politically-charged rallies

 Organizers from both events have said they don't promote hate speech and that extremists, KKK, Nazis and white supremacists aren't welcome at their events.
 Nevertheless, San Francisco and Berkeley officials are worried that the two events could attract extremists and spark violent confrontations.

-In an effort to prevent violence, officials have barred weapons and a list of nearly 30 items from the San Francisco event.
-They're also blocking cars and parking near Crissy Field, where the Freedom Rally is scheduled.
+In an effort to prevent violence, officials have included weapons on a list of nearly 30 banned items from the San Francisco event.
+They're also blocking cars, bikes and parking near Crissy Field, where the Freedom Rally is scheduled.

-"People with hate-filled messages are coming into our city to wreak havoc," said San Francisco Mayor Ed Lee, concerning Saturday's event organized by the group, Patriot Prayer.
+"People with hate-filled messages are coming into our city to wreak havoc," said San Francisco Mayor Ed Lee, concerning the event organized by the group, Patriot Prayer.

 "I ask people to avoid going to Crissy Field and engaging with members of Patriot Prayer, because that's precisely what they wish us to do," he said in a press conference this week.
 "I don't want to dignify their message of hate in our city of love and compassion."